Civil Engineering

 What should beginners study first?

-Beginners should start with the four main branches of civil engineering, then learn core topics such as statics, mechanics of materials, fluid mechanics, soil mechanics, hydrology, and engineering drawings.
+Beginners should start with the four main branches of civil engineering, then learn core topics such as statics, mechanics of materials, fluid mechanics, soil mechanics, hydrology, transportation systems, and engineering drawings.

 What is the difference between civil engineering and structural engineering?